Journal d'Hirondelle

 Journal d'Hirondelle is a 2006 novel by Belgian writer Amélie Nothomb.
 The book is Nothomb's 15th novel and was first published in 2006 by Éditions Albin Michel.
-It contains 137 pages.

 Plot summary

 A young courier suffers a heartbreak.
 He loses the pleasure of all his senses and emotions.
 Looking for a way to regain his feelings, he renames himself Urbain and becomes a contract killer.
 He then succeeds in regaining what he lost.